redis/redis-doc/topics/cluster-spec.md

 16383 -> NULL
 ```

-Liveness property: because of the second rule eventually all the nodes in the cluster will agree that the owner of a slot is the one with the greatest `configEpoch` among the nodes advertising it.
+Liveness property: because of the second rule, eventually all nodes in the cluster will agree that the owner of a slot is the one with the greatest `configEpoch` among the nodes advertising it.

 This mechanism in Redis Cluster is called **last failover wins**.

 The same happens during reshardings.
-When a node importing an hash slot
+When a node importing a hash slot
-ends the import operation, its configuration epoch is incremented to make
+completes the import operation, its configuration epoch is incremented to make
-sure the information will be updated in the cluster.
+sure the change will be propogated throughout the cluster.

 UPDATE messages, a closer look
 ---

-With the previous section in mind, it is easy now to check how update messages
+With the previous section in mind, it is easier to see how update messages
 work.
 Node A may rejoin the cluster after some time.
 It will send heartbeat
 packets where it claims it serves hash slots 1 and 2 with configuration epoch
 of 3.
-All the receivers with an updated information will instead see that
+All the receivers with updated information will instead see that
 the same hash slots are associated with node B having an higher configuration
 epoch.
-Because of this they'll send to A an `UPDATE` message with the new
+Because of this they'll send an `UPDATE` message to A with the new
 configuration for the slots.
 A will update its configuration because of the
 **rule 2** above.

 How nodes rejoin the cluster
 ---

-The same basic mechanism is also used in order for a node to rejoin a cluster
+The same basic mechanism is used when a node rejoins a cluster.
-in a proper way.
 Continuing with the example above, node A will be notified
 that hash slots 1 and 2 are now served by B. Assuming that these two were
 the only hash slots served by A, the count of hash slots served by A will
 drop to 0!
 So A will **reconfigure to be a slave of the new master**.